 Once completed, the information gathered in the Intermunicipal ICF Outcome Tool (Intermunicipal Preparation Tool C) will form the basis of your collective ICF/IDP process.
+For dispute resolution options during the creation of the ICF, see Tool H.

 Here are a few additional items worth considering: